kristiania-pg6301-2023/pg6301-frontend-programming/README.md

 ### Lecture 3: Implementing a React backend on Express

 We will create an Express server which serves a React application that uses an API implemented in Express to implement functionality.
+See [Convert to serve from Express](#converting-react-to-serve-from-express) on the steps to take the code from the previous lecture to be served from Express.

 We will look at routing in Express and user interaction and error handling in React.